thuytrinht4/experimental_design/README.md

 doesn't cover certain considerations important to experiment design.
 Considerations of ethical issues or bias will need to be considered separately, so don't just take the mnemonic as the final judge of whether your experiment is ready to proceed!

+# II.
+Statistical Considerations in Testing
+There are more important to statistical consideration in the experimental design, rather than just coming in at the end of the study.
+For example, for setting up the experiment, the point about collecting some data seems a bit vague.
+Specifically, there are some question raisin, like:

+How much data will we need before we can judge our experiment's success on solid grounds?
+Do I need a thousand data points, 10,000, or 100,000?

+Factors like the size of the effect that we want to see can can have a major effect on how much data we need to collect, and how long it will take before we get our results.

+This is where we need to have some statistical considerations.
+Below are the main points to cover:
++ How can statistics be used to setup an experiment?
++ What pitfalls are there in analysing an experiment?